/

 Mistake #5: Responding Too Slowly in Shopify Admin

-The longer you delay:
+The longer you wait:

-• The more frustrated your customer becomes.
+• The more frustrated your customer becomes

 According to Chargeflow’s 2025 Psychology of Chargebacks Report, merchants who respond within 48 hours see significantly higher win rates.